Action Bronson is my only role model.

 It suddenly made sense.
 Ronson has his hip-hop roots and from Wale to Amy Winehouse has always been drawn towards artists living outside prescribed bounds.
 Both he and Action were musical chameleons with encyclopedic musical memories, just as capable of reciting a Big Daddy Kane verse as singing along to a Peter Gabriel song.
 Ronson working with Action Bronson the legend seemed odd, but Ronson working with Action Bronson the musician now felt completely natural, staggeringly obvious.

 Bronson pointed out that he was around for some of the recording of Ronson’s Uptown Special album, proudly relating a story about how Ronson had played all his recent sessions for someone and they had honed in on "Baby Blue"; that’s the best song you’ve got, they told Ronson, who had to regretfully admit it actually wasn’t for his album but Action’s Mr. Wonderful.
-Action’s too humble to come right out and say it, but there was a certain pride in his voice as he told that story, a “Can you believe I’m making music good enough to stand out next to these superstars, how awesome is that?” quality that was even more compelling than any body slam.
+Action’s too humble to come right out and say it, but there was a certain pride in his voice as he told that story, a “Can you believe I’m making music good enough to stand out next to these superstars, how awesome is that?” quality that was even more compelling than any bodyslam.

-Even more impressively, it was a small moment, but the most excited I heard him was when he mentioned that multiple Grammy-winner Tom Elmhirst had mixed his album, a fact he relayed in as tone of voice I'd expect to hear someone talk about working with JAY Z. It’s hard to imagine a single fan caring who mixed the album currently playing in their headphones, but for Action it seemed like everything, more of a I made it moment than getting a guest verse from even the most famous emcee.
+Even more impressively, it was a small moment, but the most excited I heard him was when he mentioned that multiple Grammy-winner Tom Elmhirst had mixed his album, a fact he relayed in as the tone of voice I'd expect to hear someone talk about working with JAY-Z. It’s hard to imagine a single fan caring who mixed the album currently playing in their headphones, but for Action, it seemed like everything, more of an I made it moment than getting a guest verse from even the most famous emcee.
 Sure, you could easily spend an hour with the man debating the best pizza slice in America, but go ahead, bring up Tom‘s name and watch him truly light up.
 Bring up that moment when he was sitting with Noah "40" Shebib and 40 first played him the "Actin' Crazy" beat, bring up using a Rhodes piano alongside 88-Keys and Party Supplies for "City Boy Blues," and he really does seem to be at his most alive.

 "I feel honored to be able to work with these people, it's a dream.
 I love their taste, I love the way they make music.
 Working with famous people to work with famous people has never been my forte, I just need to feel comfortable, and I feel that way now.
 I'm in a creative space."

 Action Bronson is still my only role model.
-As I told him, I’m working towards the day I have to hold my beard back to eat, trying to become as unapolgetically passionate about the good things in life.
+As I told him, I’m working towards the day I have to hold my beard back to eat, trying to become as unapologetically passionate about the good things in life.
 But now, as I listen to Mr. Wonderful, I’m listening for more than even the most double-take inducing of raps.
 I’m listening for the music.

 Action Bronson, the man, the myth, the legend, the musician.